cube-js/cube/docs/Getting-Started-Docker.md

 Head to [http://localhost:4000](http://localhost:8080/console) to open the Playground.

-You can generate data schema files using the Playground.
+You can generate Data Schema files using the Playground.
 Once schema files are generated you can execute queries on the Build tab in the Playground.

 ## Next Steps

-Generating data schema files in the Playground is a good first step to start modelling your data.
+Generating Data Schema files in the Playground is a good first step to start modelling your data.
 You can [learn more about Cube.js Data Schema][link-cubejs-schema] for complex data modelling techniques.

 Learn how to [query Cube.js with REST API][link-rest-api] or [use Javascript client library and